 Few days back, I talked about Panda 3.8 and surprisingly ShoutMeLoud traffic started going down after the last algorithm update.
 Since, I offer SEO consultancy, it’s a shame for me to see my major site getting affected with Panda algo again.
 You can read my previous article on How I recovered from Panda, and I was in panic mode with this update.
 I started doing a complete SEO audit of ShoutMeLoud and realized that it’s penalized because of thin content.

 Now, the question comes where is this thin content coming from?
-Specially, when I deindexed almost 10% of posts from SML and have been taking care of high-quality articles and spending hours on editing guest posts, It was very unlikely to happen.
-So what’s the reason for penalty this time?
+Eespecially, when I deindexed almost 10% of posts from SML and have been taking care of high-quality articles and spending hours on editing guest posts, It was very unlikely to happen.
+So what’s the reason for the penalty this time?
 Read on:

 Thanks Hostgator for creating a mess:

-Hostgator rep. informed me that this issue is happening because of another website on same shared hosting server using SSL, but it won’t be a problem as Google will not index the other links and such things doesn’t happen often.
+Hostgator rep. Informed me that this issue is happening because of another website on same shared hosting server using SSL, but it won’t be a problem as Google will not index the other links and such things doesn’t often happen .
 Here is a complete transcript of conversation: